piexpiex/AstroCanvas/docs/Spectral_arcs.rst

 - **Mean**: The mean value in pixels of the spectral line.

-- **Intensity**: The intensity of the spectral line without the background
+- **Intensity**: The intensity of the spectral line without the background.

 - **Fwhm**: The fwhm of the line in pixels.